 Yet the problem is simple: we do not have a comprehensive framework for the handling and management of private data.
 The industry is too young for both the users and more importantly, the policymakers to fully understand.
 That’s why I wouldn’t place the blame solely on Facebook.
 If it wasn’t Facebook, it would be company X, Y, or Z. We are not just faced with a company problem but an industry problem.

-In the early 20th Century thousands were dying in road accidents.
-There was no clear road and safety infrastructure because no one really knew much about road and vehicle safety – the previous generation didn’t have cars, they were a new invention We are at this stage with privacy and social media.
+The death toll in the early stages of the auto industry was staggering.
+Road and safety infrastructure was effectively nonexistent because no one really understood what a motorised vehicle implies – the previous generation didn’t have cars.
+We are at this stage with privacy and social media.

 For now, three things need to change: 1.
 It is up to the consumers voice their demands on privacy issues.
 2. Policymakers need a far better grasp of social media and the online ecosystem.
 3. Companies like Facebook need to be clearer (from a legal and user interface perspective) on how they intend to use data.